keaganderson/decision_tree/README.md

 # decision_tree
-Jupyter Notebook of a custom decision tree algorithm.
+Jupyter Notebook of a custom decision tree algorithm using the Titanic Dataset.

 CustomGraph - PNG of visualization of the decision tree made from the custom algorithm.